pbaja/DoubleDecker/src/wished_knowing.md

 - If you exit steam, clicking the mouse is done by the left and right triggers. 😶
 - STEAM + X button combination opens virtual keyboard.
 You can use joystick or touchpads to use it.
 - When STEAM or "three dot" buttons are pressed, they change some button functions of the gamepad.

-## Advanced
-- To see list of available desktop icons use Cuttlefish app.